ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ```

 Since SQL names "leak" into the language via cursors, other places a SQL name
 might appear have similar flexibility.
-For instanc, names of variables, and
+For instance, names of variables, and
 columns in cursors can have exotic names.

-When rendered to SQL the name will be emitted like
+When rendered to SQL, the name will be emitted like so:

 ```sql
   [my table]
 ```

-and if the name goes to C or Lua it has to be escaped and as rendered like so:
+If the name goes to C or Lua, it has to be escaped and rendered like so:

 ```C
   X_aX20table
 ```

-Where non-identifier characters are escaped into hex.
+In this form, non-identifier characters are escaped into hex.
 This is invisible to
-users of CQL but the C or Lua interface to such columns necessarily uses the
+users of CQL, but the C or Lua interface to such columns necessarily uses the
 escaped names.
 While this is less than perfect, it is the only way to allow
 access to any legal SQL name.

 #### LET Statement

-You can declare and initialize a variable in one step using the `LET`
+You can declare and initialize a variable in one step using the `LET` form, e.g.
-form, e.g.

 ```sql
 LET x := 1;
 ```

 The named variable is declared to be the exact type of the expression on the
 right.
 More on expressions in the coming sections.
 The right side is often a
 constant in these cases but does not need to be.

 ```sql